 Initial Resource Requirements for Fresh-Market (Indeterminate) Tomatoes

 Capital: $6,000-7,000 per acre

 - Tillage equipment

 For More Information

 MacNab, A. A., A. E. Sherf, and J. K. Springer.
 Identifying Diseases of Vegetables.
-University Park: The Pennsylvania State University, 1994.
+University Park: Penn State Extension, 1994.

 Pennsylvania Vegetable Growers Association

 RR 1, Box 392